elnazer109/computer-vision-intern-task/Option 2: Small Object Detection Strategy/README.md

 # Problem

-the task is about detecting tiny metal **screws** (10x10) pixels from **high resolution image(4K)** and the problem is tandard detection models (YOLO/SSD) often fail because they resize images to smaller dimensions(e.g. 640x640) which causes small objects to lose critical visual information or disappear completely. traditional detection pipelines often fail to detect tiny objects reliably.
+The task focuses on detecting tiny metal **screws** (approximately **10×10 pixels**) from **high-resolution 4K images**.

+The main challenge is that standard object detection models such as YOLO or SSD usually resize input images to smaller dimensions (e.g. 640×640).
+This resizing causes small objects to lose critical visual information or disappear completely.

+As a result, traditional detection pipelines often fail to reliably detect very small objects.

+---

-# Proposed solution : SAHI
+# Proposed Solution: SAHI (Tiling / Image Slicing)

 To address these challenges, a **tiling (slicing)** strategy is used.

-Instead of feeding the entire 4K image into the detector at once, the image is divided into smaller overlapping tiles.
+Instead of feeding the entire 4K image into the detector at once, the image is divided into smaller **overlapping tiles**.

-Each tile is processed independently using a standard object detection model.
+Each tile is processed independently using a standard object detection model, allowing small objects to remain visible at sufficient resolution.

+---

-### Pipeline Overview
+## Pipeline Overview

-`
-High-Resolution Image (4K)\n
+High-Resolution Image (4K)
 ↓
 Image Tiling / Slicing
 ↓